-EartHand is very pleased to announce the launch of our new project for 2018, Walking, Weaving & Wayfinding: The False Creek Fibreshed, dedicated to exploring the walking route between the two public parks, Trillium North Park and Means of Production Garden, that EGS manages.
+In 2018 EartHand launched Walking, Weaving & Wayfinding: The False Creek Fibreshed, a project dedicated to exploring the walking route between the two public parks, Trillium North Park and Means of Production Garden, that EartHand manages.

-The sites are held on opposite banks of the lost tidal estuary of False Creek, Skwachays, and the space between them is now occupied by light industrial and residential zones, educational institutions and soon-to-be redeveloped areas.
-It is a neighbourhood on the brink of transformation, and this is a timely moment to acknowledge what has been lost, what is here now and what is soon to change.
+The sites are on opposite banks of the lost tidal estuary of False Creek; and the space between them is now occupied by light industrial and residential zones, educational institutions and soon-to-be redeveloped areas.
+It is a neighbourhood on the brink of transformation (again), and this is a timely moment to acknowledge what has been lost, what is here now and what is soon to change.

 A “Fibreshed” is a concept that connects the practices of making and wearing textiles with bioregional resources.
 It endeavours to cultivate understanding, appreciation and respect between textile makers, materials, and the environment.
 The term was coined by Rebecca Burgess in California.

-In this Fibreshed project, we will look even closer and study the dye and fibre materials growing along a 2.5 km walking route.
+In this Fibreshed project, we looked closer and studied the dye and fibre materials growing along a 2.5 km walking route.
 What plants grow unseen in the urban spaces we share?
 What stories are being told?
 How will engaging with place through collection and observation change how we think about colour and cloth?

-By working with the plants growing in the space to create natural dyes and weaving materials, we will explore cultural connections between plants and people, learn new skills, and utilize raw materials for creative practices.
-The project aims to include youth and community collaborators in the research process in order to uncover new perspectives on land and engage in dialogue about the ethics of stewardship and foraging in an urban context.
-Walking-based research will inform the creation of a series of maps that will mark the seasonal presence of dye and fibre plants growing along the route.
-The project’s intention is to provide young people with the opportunity to see the land around them as vibrant and abundant, and themselves as participating agents in the ongoing story of place.
+By working with the plants growing in the space to create natural dyes and weaving materials, we explored cultural connections between plants and people, learned new skills, and utilized raw materials for creative practices.
+The project focused on youth and community collaborators in the research process in order to uncover new perspectives on land and engage in dialogue about the ethics of stewardship and foraging in an urban context.
+Walk-based research informed the creation of a map that marks the presence of dye and fibre plants growing along the route.
+The project’s intention was to provide young people with the opportunity to see the land around them as vibrant and abundant, and themselves as participating agents in the ongoing story of place.

 What grows unnoticed?